What Is an Authorized User on a Credit Card?

-• An authorized user is someone who is added to a credit card account.
+• An authorized user is someone who is added to another person’s credit card account.

-• Authorized users aren’t joint account holders, which means they aren’t liable for payments or fees.
+• Authorized users aren’t liable for payments or fees.

-• Becoming an authorized user can be a way to build credit for the first time while also learning how to safely use a credit card.
+• Becoming an authorized user can be a way to build credit for the first time.

-You might be wondering if you should add an authorized user to your credit card account or if you should become one yourself.
-Before you do, here are some important things you need to know.
+If you're thinking about adding an authorized user to your credit card account or becoming one yourself, here are some important things you need to know.

 Authorized users vs. joint account holders